camilapulido/Neuron-Energy-Consumption/README.md

 ## Protocol for Energy Measurements in Neurnal Synapses

-**1) Image processing: extract fluorscent signal from individuals boutons from a neuron.**
+**1) Image processing: extract fluorescent signal from individuals boutons from a neuron.**

 This is a protocol for analysis of ATP dynamics in ysnaptic boutons using a new generation of genetically enginered biosensors (ATPSnFR2), recently [published](https://www.biorxiv.org/content/10.1101/2023.08.24.554624v1)

+This protocol is intendded to be used with to Analysis programs: ImajeJ (Fiji) and IGOR-Pro (wavemetrics).

 The ratiometric ATP sensor approach uses 2 lasers wavelengths (488 and second one depending the normalization protein) in alternate mode between camera frames, as illustrated next: